Meghan Markle, Prince Harry Royal Wedding: Will Queen Elizabeth Skip Or Attend The Ceremony?

 — The Royal Family (@RoyalFamily) November 27, 2017

 Meghan Markle was married to film and TV producer Trevor Engelson for two years before they split in 2013.
-It is now believed that since she has been previously married, the Queen might not feel she should attend her grandson’s wedding.
+It is now believed that since she has been previously married, the queen might not feel she should attend her grandson’s wedding.
 If this is so, it would not be the first time for Queen Elizabeth to skip a wedding ceremony for the same reason.
-The Queen also did not make an appearance at her son, Prince Charles’ wedding to Camilla Parker-Bowles back in 2005.
-Prince Charles and Parker-Bowles were both previously married to different spouses and the Queen did not show up for their ceremony but only at the reception.
+The Queen also did not make an appearance at her son Prince Charles’ wedding to Camilla Parker-Bowles back in 2005.
+Prince Charles and Parker-Bowles were both previously married to different spouses and the queen did not show up for their ceremony but only at the reception.

 For Meghan Markle and Prince Harry’s wedding, though, Queen Elizabeth might just forget about the protocol.
-A source from Kensington Palace told Daily Star Online that the Queen will attend the ceremony at the church, crushing rumors that state otherwise.
+A source from Kensington Palace told Daily Star Online that the queen will attend the ceremony at the church, crushing rumors that state otherwise.
 It’s been said that Meghan’s previous marriage might also pose a challenge for the couple to look for wedding venues.
-However, the Kensington Palace just revealed that the Queen has given the permission for the actress and her royal fiance to use St. George’s Chapel in Windsor Castle for their venue.
+However, Kensington Palace just revealed that the queen has given the permission for the actress and her royal fiance to use St. George’s Chapel in Windsor Castle for their venue.